August seasonal produce and recipes! A guide to what’s in season in August plus vegetarian August recipes.

 The farmers markets are stocked with so much fresh produce right now, as well as herbs and flowers.
 I hope you are getting out and enjoying them (as safely as possible at least)!

-What’s in season in August?
+What produce is in season in August?

 So many fresh fruits and veggies!
 For this list we are going to focus on corn, watermelon, blackberries, eggplant, yellow summer squash, tomatoes, bell peppers, carrots, chile peppers, and figs.